whitneyburton/portfolios/students/1602/sal-espinosa/portfolio.md

 ### Projects

 During this module I completed two team projects.
 For the first project I worked with [Matt Pindell](https://github.com/pindell-matt) on a project that Turing called Hyde (based on and referencing the [Jekyll](http://jekyllrb.com/) static page generating blogging software).
+For the second, I worked with [Kris Foss](https://github.com/kristindiannefoss) on Turing's Black Thursday project in which we created repositories and analysis tools for mock sales data for an Etsy-like marketplace.

 #### Hyde